 What is a Speech Therapist?

 A speech therapist, also known as a speech-language pathologist, helps people who have difficulty speaking or swallowing.
 From teaching someone with a cleft palate to speak after corrective surgery to assisting people with stuttering disorders, these health care professionals deal with a wide range of speech defects and disorders.
-Some work as independent consultants, while others are employed hospitals or health-care organizations.
+Some work as independent consultants, while others are employed by hospitals or health-care organizations.
 In general, employment prospects in this field are favorable, and speech therapists can find work in many parts of the world for a reasonable salary.

 Speech therapists must be licensed, which varies depending on state laws.
 He or she will typically need a graduate degree in the field as well as specialized training in working with patients.
 He or she may also be required to pass a test that assesses speech pathology knowledge.
 Because regional requirements vary so much, if you’re considering a career in speech therapy, you should speak with a local professional about the requirements in your area.

 Patients may seek treatment from a speech therapist for stuttering or lisping.
 Doctors may refer clients, especially if a speech disorder is the result of an underlying medical condition.
-For example, a doctor might refer a patient to a therapist as part of treatment for slurred speech caused a neurological problem such as a stroke.
+For example, a doctor might refer a patient to a therapist as part of treatment for slurred speech caused by a neurological problem such as a stroke.

 When a speech therapist first meets a patient, he or she usually focuses on the problem’s root cause.
 When a patient has been referred, the therapist can consult the patient’s primary care physician; however, when a patient does not have a referral, determining the cause is critical and can be difficult.
 In some cases, a patient may seek out a therapist, and the therapist may discover an underlying issue that necessitates medical attention.
 He or she can develop a program that is tailored to the individual patient once the cause of the problem has been identified.